brown-ccv/honeycomb/README.md

 The `config` directory contains the config files needed for the electron app.
 This includes the event-marker details and event codes.

+Note: the productId can be overwritten by the environment variable EVENT_MARKER_PRODUCT_ID

 ### `src/`

 This folder contains the code for the app, the vast majority of changes and code should go here.